[Last updated June 6, 2024]

 Taxes are a nonnegotiable aspect of life for most people.
 You may wonder if you’ll ever be able to stop filing tax returns.
 Many older adults may continue to pay taxes well into retirement, but not all seniors have to file taxes.
-Here, we provide information about who must file a federal income tax return for the 2023 tax year, which will be due by April 15, 2024.
-Note that you should always consult a certified public accountant or tax adviser before making tax decisions.
+Here, we provide information about who must file a federal income tax return.
+Note that you should always consult a certified public accountant or tax advisor before making tax decisions and to determine if you need to file a state income tax return.

 How do I know if I have to file a federal tax return?

-Not everyone needs to file taxes.
+Not every American must file taxes.
 Those whose income is below a certain amount for the year do not have to file.
-According to the Internal Revenue Service (IRS), these income thresholds apply to taxpayers, which can also be found below.
+According to the Internal Revenue Service (IRS), the following income thresholds apply to taxpayers:

 Do I need to pay taxes on life insurance payouts for cash?

 The short answer is yes.
-If you cash out a life insurance policy, the IRS considers it an increase in wealth and adds it to the total amount you owe in federal income taxes.
+If you cash out a life insurance policy, the IRS considers it an increase in wealth and adds it to the total amount when determining what you owe in federal income taxes.

 You will pay income taxes on the proceeds from the policy that are greater than the cost of the life insurance policy.
 The taxable income from cashing out a life insurance policy is the amount of money received that is greater than the amount you have paid in premiums during the life of the policy.